Installation Tips

 When laying panels we recommend relaxing the material and holding just enough tension to remove wrinkles without stretching.
 In cases where stretching is absolutely necessary, it is better to stretch over a larger area instead of a small localized area.
 Use heat on the largest, flattest part of the stretch as opposed to where you will be trimming an edge.
 Feed the material into recesses and never bridge small or sharp recesses.

-Adhesive promoter is recommended for unpainted surfaces, extremely sharp recesses, and in areas where you are not confident in avoiding overstretch.
+Probond adhesive promoter is recommended for commercial vehicles, unpainted surfaces, sharp recesses, and in areas where you are not confident in avoiding overstretch.

 Use a squeegee with a suede buffer strip, squeegee lube (alternatively soapy water, but never wax spray), and medium pressure to apply.
 Keeping the cap sheet on when squeegeeing will prevent micro-scratches on gloss vinyl, however doing so will make installation more difficult.
 If you remove the cap sheet and get micro-scratches on gloss vinyl you can use a polishing compound and a mechanical polisher on a low setting to remove them.